City Morgue: History

-On July 23, 2020, City Morgue released a video for Hurtworld '99, which acted as the lead single for their Toxic Boogaloo mixtape that was released on July 31, 2020.
-They also released videos for The Electric Experience and Yakuza on August 5 and August 12, 2020, respectively.
+On July 23, 2020, City Morgue released a video for "Hurtworld '99", which acted as the lead single for their Toxic Boogaloo mixtape that was released on July 31, 2020.
+They also released videos for "The Electric Experience" and "Yakuza" on August 5 and August 12, 2020, respectively.

-On September 28, 2021, City Morgue released the single What's My Name.
+On September 28, 2021, City Morgue released the single "What's My Name".
 It acted as the lead single to their third studio album City Morgue Vol 3: Bottom of the Barrel.

 On June 24, 2022, ZillaKami announced that the next summer tour would most likely be their last City Morgue tour.
 SosMula later announced that the next album in City Morgue's discography would be their last.
 Despite the announcement, this tour was not their last.
+On May 19th, 2023, hip-hop duo $uicideboy$ announced their 4th annual Grey Day tour to start from August 25, 2023, to October 30, 2023, and City Morgue were announced to be a part of the lineup alongside artists Sematary, Ramirez, Ghostemane, and Freddie Dredd.

+On April 28, 2023, City Morgue released the single "Skull & Bones 322".
+It was their first single for their final studio album My Bloody America.
+On August 25, 2023, the duo released the second single "HAHA WACO".
+On September 15, 2023, they released "My Bloody America".

 Musical style

-The duo's music had been categorised as punk rap, trap metal, hardcore rap, nu metal, rap metal, rap rock, and alternative hip hop, often containing elements of extreme metal and shock rock.
+The duo's music is categorised as punk rap, trap metal, hardcore rap, nu metal, rap metal, rap rock, and alternative hip hop, often containing elements of extreme metal and shock rock.
 During an interview, they stated that their music "is just a modern take on nu-metal.
 It's more trap, with more 808s and high-hats".
 Kerrang! writer Gary Suarez said that their "unflinchingly hostile blend of trap and metal... careens towards misanthropy and nihilism to an alarming extent".
 In an article for Revolver, their music was described as "full of queasy synth, destabilizing bass and disconcerting bars".
-Cat Jones from Kerrang described their music as "ZillaKami's raspy vocals are punctuated by SosMula's higher register over metal samples in a way that feels terrifying and entrancing at the same time".
-Tom Breihan of Stereogum, said their music "take[s] all the face-tatted fuck-shit-up tendencies of the young SoundCloud rap scene, and they blow that stuff way the hell out of proportion, scream-rapping about drugs and murder with rabid ferocity".
+Cat Jones from Kerrang! described their music as "ZillaKami's raspy vocals are punctuated by SosMula's higher register over metal samples in a way that feels terrifying and entrancing at the same time".

+Tom Breihan of Stereogum said their music "take[s] all the face-tatted fuck-shit-up tendencies of the young SoundCloud rap scene, and they blow that stuff way the hell out of proportion, scream-rapping about drugs and murder with rabid ferocity".
 Respect magazine said they "spin gothic hood tales, harking back to timeless East Coast hip-hop—yet sharpened by their signature dark metallic edge".

-City Morgue are primarily influenced by punk rock, hardcore punk, nu metal and hardcore hip hop.
 They cite influences such as Behemoth, Slipknot, Title Fight, DMX, Radiohead, Onyx, Eminem and Tyler, the Creator.